AjayKumar-91/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

+# Day 1 – Kubernetes Basics (Task 1)

-# Task 1: Recall the Kubernetes Story
+## Recall the Kubernetes Story

-## Write from memory first:

-### Why Kubernetes was created:
+### 1. Why was Kubernetes created?
+What problem does it solve?

+Kubernetes was created to manage containerized applications at scale.

+While Docker allows us to create and run containers, it does not handle:
+- Running containers across multiple machines
+- Automatic healing (restarting failed containers)
+- Load balancing between containers
+- Auto-scaling based on traffic
+- Rolling updates and zero-downtime deployments

-Docker solves containerization, but managing hundreds of containers across multiple servers is hard.
-Kubernetes automates deployment, scaling, and management of
+Kubernetes solves this by providing **container orchestration**, which automates deployment, scaling, networking, and management of containers across a cluster.

-containerized applications.
+---

-### Who created it and inspiration:
+### 2. Who created Kubernetes and what was it inspired by?

+Kubernetes was created by Google.

-Google created Kubernetes, inspired by their internal system called Borg.
+It was inspired by Google’s internal system called **Borg**, which was used to manage large-scale production workloads for many years.

+---

-### Meaning of the name "Kubernetes":
+### 3. What does the name "Kubernetes" mean?

-Greek for “helmsman” or “pilot,” symbolizing steering and managing containers.

-### Verification:

-Check official docs; these are correct.
+The word "Kubernetes" comes from Greek and means:

+**"Helmsman" or "Ship Pilot"**

+It represents someone who steers a ship, which aligns with Kubernetes’ role in managing and directing containerized applications.

+---

+## Summary

+- **Problem:** Docker cannot manage containers at scale
+- **Solution:** Kubernetes provides container orchestration
+- **Created by:** Google
+- **Inspired by:** Borg
+- **Meaning:** Helmsman (Ship Pilot)

+---

 # Task 2: Kubernetes Architecture